High Availability & Global Replication

 Adding replicas

-The easiest way to add additional replicas at this time is through the fly machine clone
+The easiest way to add replicas (standbys) is with the fly machine clone

 command: